-SharePoint Spaces are 3D virtual “spaces” you can create to modern SharePoint Site.
+SharePoint Spaces in Microsoft Teams are 3D virtual “spaces” you can create to modern SharePoint Site.
 They are best experienced with AR/VR Headset but you can use them with 2D displays as well.
 Since they are in public Preview I thought I give them a real test finally.

 When you think about use cases for SharePoint Spaces you could come up Training, Showcase (3D models, images or videos), Onboarding and Tranquility space are the most common cases I have encountered.
 Then it occurred to me to use a Space for a presentation instead of doing it in PowerPoint.
 This was not without pros and cons of course:

 Pros: Different media captivates audience since it is new.
 You can include a fitting background, Space interiors and also objects that match your need.
 I used captures of slides, videos and also Text with hyperlinks (yes, they are true hyperlinks since you can warp between spaces there).